 Stress

 Nurses offer physical and emotional support daily to patients and their families with little to no help.
 The range of emotions that can be experienced on the job site can be guilt, despair, and anxiety.
 Imagine walking into a room with a family that knows their son, daughter, mother, or father is dying.
-Often, there is no fix to what is happening to that person, and a nurse must be the therapist, the hero, a mother, a father, and everything in between.
+Often, there is no solution to what is happening to that person, and a nurse must be a therapist, the hero, a mother, a father, and everything in between.
 A survey found that 63 percent of participating nurses experienced physical or mental side effects of job-related stress.

 Drug Accessibility

 Hospitals are the epicenter of prescription painkillers, anti-anxiety medications, and sedatives that can help alleviate the stresses the nurses endure.
 Unfortunately, someone who has developed a substance use disorder can find these places to be their cure-all.
 Unlimited access to drugs coupled with cravings to overcome their stress is a receipt for disaster.
 Workplace access with substances made nurses more likely to use drugs when their access increased.
-Unfortunately, someone who is sober from using drugs can also be tempted and can lead to relapse
+Unfortunately, someone who is sober from using drugs can also be tempted and can lead to relapse.

-• Tremors
+- Tremors

-• Unkempt appearance
+- Unkempt appearance

-• Frequent use of mouthwash or breath mints
+- Frequent use of mouthwash or breath mints

-• Nausea
+- Nausea

-• Vomiting
+- Vomiting

-• Dilated pupils
+- Dilated pupils

-• Rapid weight gain
+- Rapid weight gain

-• Rapid weight loss
+- Rapid weight loss

-• Frequent trips to the bathroom
+- Frequent trips to the bathroom

 In most situations, nurses will not admit their substance use disorders and fail to report to the proper authority.
 Unfortunately, it is understandable because they know that disciplinary action is coming and could affect the rest of their careers.
 It is more important to them to keep their jobs than to admit they have a drug problem.